 You can also search all our ESP8266 projects.

-In this article we’ve taken a look at three different ESP8266 development boards: ESP8266 12-E NodeMCU Kit, WeMos D1 Mini, and ESP-01.
-There are much more alternatives available, but we reviewed the ones we use more often, which are also the most popular.
+In this article, we’ve taken a look at three different ESP8266 development boards: ESP8266 12-E NodeMCU Kit, WeMos D1 Mini, and ESP-01.
+Of course, there are many more different boards available, but we reviewed the ones we use more often, which are also the most popular.

-We recommend the NodeMCU Kit or the WeMos D1 Mini, because both boards have a programmer chip built-in, which facilitates uploading custom firmware.
+We recommend the NodeMCU Kit or the WeMos D1 Mini because both boards have a built-in programmer chip, making it easy to upload code.
 Additionally, they also offer a reasonable number of GPIO pins.
-If you are a beginner, you should go for one of these board.
-However, if you need a really small board for your project and only need 2 GPIOs, the ESP-01 is a better and cheaper alternative.
+If you are a beginner, you should go for one of these boards.
+However, if you need a tiny board for your project and only need 2 GPIOs, the ESP-01 is a better and cheaper alternative.

-In this post we’ve shown you and compared our favorite Best ESP8266 Wi-Fi Development Boards.
+In this post, we’ve shown you and compared our favorite Best ESP8266 Wi-Fi Development Boards.
 These are perfect to use in your Internet of Things (IoT) projects.
-Which one is your favorite?
+So which one is your favorite?